spring-attic/understanding/hateoas/README.md

 A hypermedia-driven site provides information to navigate the site's [REST][u-rest] interfaces dynamically by including hypermedia links with the responses.
 This capability differs from that of SOA-based systems and WSDL-driven interfaces.
 With SOA, servers and clients usually must access a fixed specification that might be staged somewhere else on the website, on another website, or perhaps distributed by email.

-> **Note:** Pronunciations of HATEOS vary.
+> **Note:** Pronunciations of HATEOAS vary.
 Some people pronounce it as "hate-ee-os," similar to "hideous," or  as "hate O-A-S".
 People also refer to it as a hypermedia-driven system.

 ## Examples